CrazyladMT/simple-shooter-game/mods/game/maps/README.md

 	spawn_y = nil,
 	spawn_z = nil,

-	start_time = (Amount of time in seconds before the barrier is removed)
+	start_time = (Amount of time in seconds before the barrier is removed),

     scripts = {
         on_start = "(Lua script to be run after /start is run, leave blank unless you know what you are doing!)",